Oleh Immigrant and Returning Minor to Israel

 Make an appointment with an attorney to discuss obtaining the status of citizen immigrant

 Having difficulties with the Interior Ministry?
 Is the bureaucracy is holding up your status or you are not getting your legal rights?
-The lawyers at the offices of Cohen, Decker, Pex, Brosh have extensive experience in Israeli law regarding permits and status.
-Contact an immigration attorney in Jerusalem or Petach Tikvah for advice and assistance.
+Our lawyers have extensive experience in Israeli law regarding permits and status.
+Contact an immigration attorney in Jerusalem or Tel Aviv for advice and assistance.